How to Find & Lease a Retail Space in 6 Steps (+ Checklist)

 - LoopNet: While primarily a listing website, LoopNet also has a feature to help you find commercial agents.
 You can search by location, property type, type of agent, and language to help you find a great match.

-- Google search: By simply typing in “commercial real estate agents + city,” Google will gather commercial agency websites and local agencies that you can contact.
+- Google search: By simply typing in “commercial real estate agents + city,” Google will gather commercial agency websites and local agencies you can contact.

 Once you have found an agent, you should also look for certain criteria to ensure they are a good fit:

 - Establishment in your area: You will want to look for agents that work in your specific city or even neighborhood.
-This expertise means that you will have a competitive edge while searching and negotiating contract terms.
+This expertise means you will have a competitive edge while searching and negotiating contract terms.

 - Reviews and referrals: Look for reviews on your agent and try to get a referral, if possible.
 This will help you to understand if they are communicative and how well they work with their clients.

-Interview potential candidates: The best way to ensure that you will have a good working relationship with your agent and that you get all the information you need about their career and expertise is to meet with agents and talk to them in person beforehand.
+Interview potential candidates: The best way to ensure that you will have a good working relationship with your agent and get all the information you need about their career and expertise is to meet with agents and talk to them in person beforehand.

 One of your best resources for finding quality properties is Google.
 Just head over to your search page and type in keywords about the type of space you’re looking for.
 For example, if I type “600 square foot retail space Denver,” I am met with a list of properties that meet my search criteria from several different sites.